-- General consultation with range of stakeholders at annual Bord na Móna Biodiversity Action Plan review days 2010-2018, - Ongoing consultation with Coillte regarding forestry management (forestry leased to Coillte), - Bird surveys and monitoring carried out by Birdwatch Ireland for Bord na Móna, - Development of future amenity (local community, private groups, Offaly County Council and Failte Ireland), - Midlands & East Regional WFD Operational Committee (River Basin Management Plans), - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht), - Consultation between Bord na Móna and stakeholders as part of the proposed Blackwater Solar Farm is part of a different process and is not listed here (Home | Blackwater Solar Farm).
+- General consultation with range of stakeholders at annual Bord na Móna Biodiversity Action Plan review days 2010-2018, - Ongoing consultation with Coillte regarding forestry management (forestry leased to Coillte), - Bird surveys and monitoring carried out by Birdwatch Ireland for Bord na Móna, - Development of future amenity (local community, private groups, Offaly County Council and Failte Ireland), - Midlands & East Regional WFD Operational Committee (River Basin Management Plans), - Archaeological Liaison Committee (National Museum of Ireland & Dept of Culture Heritage and the Gaeltacht), - The operation of the waste ash facility (ESB). - Ongoing feasibility and development of amenity, greenways and cycle tracks (local groups, Offaly Leader, Offaly County Council and Failte Ireland); - Consultation with Green Offaly regarding a proposed Peatland Biosphere Reserve in Offaly. - Ongoing consultation and engagement with the National Park's and Wildlife Service regarding the conservation of Finlough SAC. - Consultation between Bord na Móna and stakeholders as part of the proposed Blackwater Solar Farm is part of a different process and is not listed here (Home | Blackwater Solar Farm).

-To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Blackwater Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) will be contacted.
-Any identified local interest groups will be sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Blackwater Bog.
+To inform the current Plan, both national and local stakeholders, including neighbours whose land adjoins Blackwater Bog and local representatives of national bodies (such as Regional National Parks and Wildlife Service staff) and relevant offices in County Councils (such as the Heritage or Environmental Offices) were contacted.
+Any identified local interest groups were sought and informed of the opportunity to engage with this rehabilitation plan, and when identified invited to submit their comments or observations in relation to the proposed rehabilitation at Blackwater Bog (Appendix XII).